maybebyte/anthesis/how-to-find-the-best-software-for-you.md

 ## What's your use case for the software?

 There's plenty of software out there, but whether it'll be useful to you somewhat depends on if it fits your use case.
-You might find that understanding your requirements and preferences helps not only with choosing which project to use---it can also improve your overall satisfaction with the end result.

 Here's a list of questions that could be helpful for determining exactly what you're looking for in software.

 ### Questions to determine your software use case

-As you read through this list of questions, consider whether the answers will stay the same in the future or not.
-It's good to plan a little.
-Ideally, by doing so you'll choose the right software for today and tomorrow (and maybe even the day after that, too).

 - What problem will the software solve?
 If it's going to replace a prior solution, what about the previous approach didn't work and what needs